This Is Country Music (song): Critical reception

 Blake Boldt of Engine 145 gave the song a thumbs-down, saying that Paisley's vocal was "humble and heartfelt" but calling the song's lyrics "awkward and forced."
 Matt Bjorke of Roughstock rated it two-and-a-half stars out of five, also criticizing the lyrics but praising the "traditionalist" production.

 Chart performance

-The song debuted at number 52 on the Hot Country Songs for the week ending December 4, 2010, the same week that his single "Anything Like Me" was at the number one position.
+The song debuted at number 52 on the Hot Country Songs for the week ending December 4, 2010, the same week that Paisley's previous single "Anything Like Me" was at the number one position.
 It has sold 370,000 copies in US.
 On the next week's charts, "This Is Country Music" entered the top 40 at number 29.